 Each lender will have varying acceptance criteria and the decision on whether or not they will accept your application lies solely in their hands.
 It is crucial when comparing your options that you consider lender’s acceptance criteria and ensure you fit the bill before you apply.
 By not doing so you risk being declined, which apart from the annoyance will harm your credit file and reduce your chances of being accepted elsewhere.
 If you're in any doubt then don't apply.
-You can check your chances of acceptance with each lender by completing a Choose Wisely Smart Search.
+You can check your chances of acceptance with each lender by completing a Choose Wisely Eligibility Check.
 Still unsure?
 In-depth information on each provider featured on Choose Wisely can be found in our loans product library.

 If you're looking to borrow and repay over a short period of time there are alternatives to using a loan.
 A credit card is a genuine contender as if you pay off your balance each month you’ll not pay any interest.
 This will require a certain level of discipline to stay on top of your balance but in return, you'll receive a considerably cheaper form of short-term borrowing.
 The key with a credit card is not to get into the habit of only making the minimum payments each month as you’ll end up paying a lot in interest over time.

 Considering a credit card?
 Compare your options using our credit card comparison table.